-Units: 2.00 - UC:CSU 18.0 hours lecture, 54.0 hours lab The study of musical styles and rehearsal techniques as they relate to performance of symphonic literature, as well as orchestra accompaniment of operatic and major choral works.
-May be taken 4 times for credit.
+Units: 2.00 - UC:CSU 18.0 hours lecture, 54.0 hours lab Prerequisite: See schedule of classes for audition information.

+The study of musical styles, performance techniques and basic theoretical analysis as they relate to performance of symphonic literature, as well as orchestra accompaniment of operatic and major choral works.
+Includes participation in public performance with the ensemble.